-The El Paso CoC is requesting applications from eligible organizations conducted as part of the U.S. Department of Housing and Urban Development's (HUD) FY 2021 Continuum of Care Program Funding Competition.
-HUD requires that each community applying for homeless services funds under the CoC Program conduct a local competition to select new and renewal projects that: align with HUD's funding priorities, are high performing, utilize best practices in the field, and best meet the needs of people experiencing homelessness.
-This guide will provide instructions and resources for completing the FY 2021 new and renewal project applications.
+The El Paso CoC is requesting applications from eligible organizations conducted as part of the U.S. Department of Housing and Urban Development's (HUD) FY 2023 Continuum of Care (CoC) Program Funding Competition.
+HUD requires that each community applying for homeless services funds under the CoC Program conduct a local competition to select new and renewal projects that: align with HUD's homeless policy priorities; ending homelessness for all persons, using a Housing First approach, reducing unsheltered homelessness, improving system performance; partnering with Housing, Health and Service agencies, Racial Equity, improving assistance to LGBTQ+ Individuals, Involving Persons with Lived Experience, and Increasing Affordable Housing Supply.

+This guide will provide instructions and resources for completing the FY 2023 New and Renewal project applications.